 Many people ignore leg pain and assume they pulled a muscle, sprained something, or are experiencing arthritis symptoms.
 Many people feel that increased pain which may limit their activity is part of the natural aging process.
-We don’t realize that leg pain when walking or climbing stairs may be a sign of peripheral arterial disease (PAD).

 Peripheral arterial disease is when arteries or vessels are clogged and blood flow is restricted in your legs.
 While this might not seem like a big issue, it can result in heart attack, stroke, amputation, gangrene, and death.
+Leg pain when walking or climbing stairs may be a sign of peripheral arterial disease (PAD).

 Let’s cover the importance of paying attention to leg pain, and we’ll go over some of the popular leg pain treatments.